smlhelp/book/src/concepts/poly.md

 determine what the proper type of the `length` function should be, in any given context.
-Note that `'a` is a _variable_, and as always, in proofs, we must quantify our variables. `'a` and other type variables thus implicitly correspond to having a "for-all" quantifier in front of it - so we say that a function of type `'a` has type `'a`, for all types `'a`.
+Note that `'a` is a _variable_, and as always, in proofs, we must quantify our variables. `'a` and other type variables thus implicitly correspond to having a "for-all" quantifier in front of it - so we say that an expression of type `'a` has type `t`, for all types `t`.
 We further note that this is really syntactic sugar for the notation:
 ```sml
 fun 'a length ([] : 'a list) : int = 0
   | length (x::xs : 'a list) : int = 1 + length xs